new-village/JapaneseDatetime/README.md

 ### Format Specifiers
 - `%G`: Represents the Japanese era name and year.
 The format will be like "令和5" or "平成元" for the first year of the era.
+- `%g`: Represents the Japanese abbrivation era name and year.
+The format will be like "令2" or "平元" for the first year of the era.
 - All other format specifiers (`%Y`, `%m`, `%d`, etc.) are identical to the standard `datetime` format specifiers.

 ## Limitation